About gifted and talented learning

 Gifted and talented children have different learning needs from other children the same age.

 Learning is important to the wellbeing of gifted and talented children.
-When you support your child’s learning, you’re also supporting her overall wellbeing.
+When you support your child’s learning in the areas that interest them, you’re also supporting their overall wellbeing.

-Support for your gifted child’s learning starts with noticing his strengths and natural abilities.
+Support for your gifted child’s learning starts with noticing their strengths and natural abilities.

-When you know more about your child’s strengths and abilities, you can give her everyday play experiences that offer new learning opportunities.
-This doesn’t have to be expensive – there are lots of homemade toys and free activities that you can do with your child.
+When you know more about your child’s strengths and abilities, you can give your child everyday play activities that help them learn.
+For example, there are many homemade toys and free activities that can extend your child’s learning.

 When you’re choosing toys for younger children, you can look for things that encourage your child to play using imagination, creativity and problem-solving skills – for example, blocks, balls, cardboard boxes, dress-ups and crafty bits and pieces like coloured paper, washable markers, crayons and stickers.